 Improved customer experience

 Business intelligence can directly impact customer experience and customer satisfaction.
 Verizon deployed BI systems across multiple departments, creating more than 1,500 dashboards for employees.
 These dashboards pulled data from operations and text data from customer support chat sessions.
 Using this data, Verizon was able to identify opportunities to improve customer service and reduce support calls by 43%.

 BI systems enable IT departments and analysts to spend less time responding to business user requests.
 Departments who didn’t have access to their own data without contacting analysts or IT can now jump into data analysis with little training.
 BI is designed to be scalable, providing data solutions to departments who need it and for employees who crave data.
 BrownForman scaled its BI platform to 1,000 global users, and found that it fit well within its existing data infrastructure.
 BI software should have a seamless and intuitive user experience for non-technical users to look at data.

 Trusted and governed data

 BI systems enhance data organization and analysis.
 In traditional data analysis, different departments’ data is siloed and users have to access several databases to answer their reporting questions.
-Now, modern BI platforms can combine all of these internal databases with external data sources such as customer data, social data, and even historical weather data into one data warehouse.
+Now, modern BI platforms can combine all of these internal databases with external data sources such as customer data, social data, and even historical weather data into a single data warehouse.
 Departments across an organization can access the same data at one time.
-Marketing agency Tinuiti centralized over 100 data sources using business intelligence technology, saving their clients hundreds of hours of analysis time.
+Marketing agency Tinuiti centralized over 100 data sources using business intelligence technology, saving its clients hundreds of hours of analysis time.